Twilight4/debian-setup/README.md

 ## Twilight4s Arch Install

 ### These are my scripts to install easily Arch Linux.
 **Warning**: This set of scripts should be used for inspiration, don't run them on your system.
 If you want to try to install everything I would advise you to use a VM if you have to.
 System needs to support EFI, in VirtualBox there's an option for it in settings.
 Change the user to the username you want to name your account, in `install_chroot.sh` in line 152 and same with hostname in line 139 instead of `arch`, unfortunatelly there's no better way to do that.
-As a wiping disk method, the script uses [secure erase](https://wiki.archlinux.org/title/Solid_state_drive/Memory_cell_clearing).
+As a wiping disk method, the script uses [secure erase](https://grok.lsu.edu/article.aspx?articleid=16716).
 Using this procedure will destroy all data on the SSD and render it unrecoverable by even data recovery services.

-## Instruction for checking possibility of secure erase on SATA drive
+## capability test Instruction for secure erase on SATA drive
 1. Inject the USB drive with Arch Linux ISO and change boot order in BIOS to: #1 `USB UEFI` and #2 `UEFI`
 2. prepare disk for erase (check disk names with `lsblk` command)
 ```